Home » Bayes’ Theorem Can Calculate Probable Truth

 What is Bayes’ Theorem?

-Bayes’ theorem is a probability theory used to calculate the likely-hood of an event being true or un-true based on conditions related to the event. (i.e. an equation used for calculating conditional probabilities).
+Bayes’ theorem is a probabilitytheory used to calculate the likelihood of an event being true or not true based on conditions related to the event. (i.e. an equation used for calculating conditional probabilities).

-The concept sounds a lot harder than it is, in simple terms, Bayes’ theory is just “an equation for comparing probabilities to find truth and un-truths”.
+The concept sounds a lot more difficult than it is, but in simple terms, Bayes’ theory is just “an equation for comparing probabilities to find the likelihood of truths and faleshoods based on statistical data (including usefully, the repetition of tests!)”

 The following is a variation of the widely used “Bayes’ Theorem Cancer Example”:

-A simple example with numbers would be that, if we want to find out if someone has cancer, we can run a test that will detect cancer correctly nine times out of ten, which we can simplify as a test with 90% accuracy.
+Another simple example would be that, if we want to find out if someone has cancer, we can run a test that will detect cancer correctly nine times out of ten, which we can simplify as a test with 90% accuracy.
 If we repeat this test, do other tests, or apply other data this will increase our effective detection rate beyond 90%.
+In other words, one way to increase certainty is to run more tests.
+Each test increases the probability that our conclusion is correct.

 Why is this important?: It means that every piece of new evidence we have can improve our understanding of previously held beliefs.
 In practice, this allows industries like science, technology, computing, statistics, and more to better work with data.
 For just one example: Google’s self-driving car is literally running a Bayesian algorithm to determine the next best moves.